Man Charged With Two Counts of First Degree Murder in 2021 Northern Manitoba Double Slaying

 Autopsies confirmed the victims died before the fire, said RCMP.

-On Monday, RCMP arrested Leon Paul Mercredi, 22, who is originally from Northlands Denesuline First Nation, but left after the homicides occured, said police.
+On Monday, RCMP arrested Leon Paul Mercredi, 22, who is originally from Northlands Denesuline First Nation, but left after the homicides occurred, said police.
 He was arrested in Fond du Lac, Sask.

 He is in custody in Winnipeg.

-The RCMP continues to investigate asks anyone with knowledge to call the tipline at 431-489-8112.
+The RCMP continues to investigate ask anyone with knowledge to call the tipline at 431-489-8112.
 While information is still being sought, investigators do not believe anyone else is involved in the shooting.

 “The conclusion we have here today could not have happened without three things – the strength and courage of Brent and Leona’s mothers, Veronique and Ellen; the assistance of the people of Northlands Denesuline First Nation; and the tenacity and dedication of our investigators,” said Superintendent Rob Lasson, Officer in Charge of Manitoba RCMP Major Crime Services.